How Goldman Sachs Is Ruining My Venezuela

 If the Venezuelan government does not default, Goldman Sachs and Nomura will triple their money.
 In the meantime, their money will extend the dictatorship and escalate the violence, launching the country into what everybody anticipates will be a brutal civil war.
 For Goldman, that’s even better: International organizations will stream in with taxpayer-funded development, further increasing the value of the assets it holds.
 In short, with this bond transaction, Goldman is paying to fund a civil war, from which it will profit.

 The immorality of the transaction is matched only by its strangeness.
-In an email Tuesday to colleagues, Venezuelan financial expert Russell Dallen compared Goldman Sachs’s behavior to “a pawn shop owner buying goods they know are stolen.”
+In an email Tuesday to colleagues, Venezuelan financial expert Russell Dallen compared Goldman’s behavior to “a pawn-shop owner buying goods they know are stolen.”
 The president of the Venezuelan national assembly—the only remaining legitimate national institution, where the opposition won two-thirds of the seats in a December 2015 election—has called for a U.S. criminal investigation because of its multiple irregularities.
 Res ipso loquitur.
 The transaction was done in secret, without any notification of Venezuela’s national assembly.

 The secret new bonds were bought from the Venezuelan central bank through a broker called Dinosaur, which had previously been fined by FINRA for not even having $250,000 in capital.
 The $865 million needed for the Goldman transaction therefore had to come from Goldman Sachs; Dinosaur was a pass-through to give Goldman plausible deniability in what was designed to look like an arm’s length transaction.